The Power of Time in Nature

-As COVID-19 cases explode across the country, so does the pressure on hospitals and health care workers.
-In a national study just released, about 60 percent of nurses said they intended to leave their jobs within the next year, and more than one quarter of these nurses wanted to leave the profession altogether.
-A separate national study confirmed that nurses suffer from mental illness symptoms at rates much higher than the general population.
+In a national study released at that time, about 60 percent of nurses said they intended to leave their jobs within the next year, and more than one quarter of these nurses wanted to leave the profession altogether.
+A separate national study confirmed that nurses were suffering from mental illness symptoms at rates much higher than the general population.

 “That was more powerful than any medication you can take.
 A lot of my colleagues would benefit from this.” - Nurse who participated in a session

-To respect COVID-19 protocols, group sessions will be guided remotely.
-Participants can phone or Zoom in from a convenient location, whether it be a local park, beach, greenspace, or even backyard.
-They listen live as a certified guide leads them through a customized therapeutic sequence.
+To respect COVID-19 protocols, group sessions were guided remotely.
+Participants were able to phone or Zoom in from a convenient location, whether it was a local park, beach, greenspace, or even backyard.
+They listened live as a certified guide led them through a customized therapeutic sequence.

 A strong body of research demonstrates that time in nature boosts immune function and life expectancy and lowers the risk of developing a host of conditions from heart disease to diabetes, obesity, depression, and anxiety.